nilsnolde/valhalla-qgis-plugin/README.md

 ## How To

+### Routing UI

 ![explanatory UI pic](./docs/img/RoutingUI_explained.png)

 1. Select the endpoint/action to "Execute".
 Note that some endpoints expect multiple waypoints.
 2. Manage the servers which are shown in the "Provider" drop-down
+3. Start or stop a Valhalla service on `localhost` with the local graph shown in the dropdown menu
+4. Manage settings for the local setup, see ["Settings UI"](#settings-ui)
+5. Watch logs for the local Valhalla service
 3. Add/remove/clear waypoints in the table:

     - to add waypoints, click the "add" button and then in the map canvas.
 To end the adding session, either double-click in the map canvas or click the "add" button again.